 Irrespective of the pandemic, a 2017 study on remote work found that companies that supported remote work had 25% lower employee turnover rates than others.
 That difference has likely increased over the past year.

-This entails having daily check-ins with every individual (apart from team meetings), providing them with workstations, paying for their internet, and anything else that might support their remote work.
+This entails having daily check-ins with every individual (apart from team meetings), providing them with workstations, paying for their internet, and anything else that might support working in their remote environment.

 It’s important to note that this level of support for your remote employees should continue even after the pandemic subsides.

 A classic approach to management encourages showing up and doing work for a fixed number of hours.
 There’s nothing wrong with that.
 In fact, a survey revealed 33% of remote workers believed having a fixed schedule made them more productive.